 From these initial premises sprung the broader scope of the Symposium, which aims to kickstart discursive debate on the transformation of architectural and urban design relative to society’s progression towards civil and entrepreneurial freedom.
 The symposium will explore a wide gamut of theoretical and speculative trajectories about the design of future cities for a highly agile and technologically networked society of the 21st century.

-The symposium will open with three keynote speeches by Patrik Schumacher, Titus Gebel and Shajay Bhooshan, followed by two sessions that will each include short presentations, concluding in group debates.
-The symposium will end with a round-table debate that will include all the speakers, followed by Q&A. There will be a half hour intermission with brief presentations on private cities around the world and the inauguration of a new digital platform.
-See the Schedule below for details.
-The session participants and topics are a follows:
+We will open with keynote speeches by Patrik Schumacher, Titus Gebel and Shajay Bhooshan, followed by two sessions.
+Each session will begin with position presentations, followed by group debate.
+The symposium will end with a round-table debate that includes all speakers, followed by Q&A. During intermission there will be a brief presentation launching the digital platform Parametricism.com (curated by Patrik Schumacher, Daniela Ghertovici, and Lars van Vianen), and brief presentations on private cities around the world.
+The session participants and specific topics are a follows:

-Participants: Scott Beyer, Vera Kichanova, Patrik Schumacher, Titus Gebel, Shajay Bhooshan.
+Participants: Patrik Schumacher, Titus Gebel, Shajay Bhooshan, Scott Beyer, Vera Kichanova.